ifm/ifm3d/doc/sphinx/content/installation_instructions/install_from_source_linux.md

 $ make
 ```

+### Build debian packages from source

+This additional sections provide instruction to buils debian packages from ifm3d source.

-### Install dependencies for ifm3d debian packages
+#### Install dependencies for ifm3d debian packages

-Additionally, if you plan to build the debian packages and have the
+If you plan to build the debian packages and have the
 dependencies computed for you dynamically (see the note below on the
 `repackage` target), you will also need: